Undergraduate academic programs

 A multidepartment and interdisciplinary program that links closely-related areas of physical and biological sciences, mathematics and engineering.

-Majors: energy engineering; engineering math and statistics; engineering physics; environmental engineering science
+Majors: energy engineering; engineering mathematics and statistics; engineering physics; environmental engineering science

 Minor: energy engineering